kensonjohnson/notes.nvim/README.md

 - **Frontmatter Support**: Automatic YAML frontmatter generation
 - **Auto-timestamps**: Automatically update modified timestamps
 - **Customizable**: Configure paths, templates, and keymaps
 ## Installation

-This plugin is currently set up as a local plugin in your Neovim configuration using Lazy.nvim.

 ### Requirements